kerolex/ObjectPoseEstimationNOCS/README.md

 ## Licence

-This work is licensed under the MIT License.
+This repository is licensed under the MIT License.
 To view a copy of this license, see [LICENSE](LICENSE).